DonaldMbosseu/Pixsalle/README.md

 # Summary

-This is a base template to develop the assignment.
-It contains the following:
+In this project, Docker is used to create containers to help me develop my project My project contains
 * `docker-compose.yaml` file with a
     * php-fpm image
     * mysql-image